Pheubel/VR-Minor/XR Assets/XR Assets.md

 ### Sprint 1

+#### Learning Goals
+  * By the end of this sprint...
+I have created a model using blender get a basis footing in modelling skills.

+  * By the end of this sprint...
+I have rigged a model using Blender to make it easier to animate.

+#### Process

 For this sprint I took it upon myself to create the model for the instructor robot, As I want to improve my Blender skills.

 To begin, our team had created a moodboard for the robot.
 I used that to create a prototype in blender.